A-Series-of-Dice-Based-Events/RiseOfTheRunelords/Book 1/README.md

   - **Tactics**
     - Before combat: If forewarned: Nualia uses the Sihedron Medallion to cast False Life, then casts Protection (either Good of Lawful, depending on what she knows about the party), and finally Spiritual Weapon, though she is unlikely to be able to sustain it for long.
     - During Combat: Nualia uses her heightened Fear spell and Intimidating Glance to demoralize her enemies.
 Then follows up with sweeping Falchion attacks and harm.
 She uses her Shield spell if she has an action free.
     - Morale : if reduced to 21 or less HP, she tries to escape.
-She casts Sanctuary, Athletic Rush or Animal Form (for speed) as approprite to make good her escape.
+She casts Sanctuary, Athletic Rush or Animal Form (for speed) as appropriate to make good her escape.
-    - If the PCs retreat from Thistletop and Nualia thinks they have a few days grace she will birth a monster to add to the defences using her [Mark of Lamashtu / Major Boon](https://2e.aonprd.com/Deities.aspx?ID=11).
+    - If the PCs retreat from Thistletop and Nualia thinks they have a few days grace she will birth a monster to add to the defenses using her [Mark of Lamashtu / Major Boon](https://2e.aonprd.com/Deities.aspx?ID=11).
 Likely another Yeth hound.
 She might also do this if captured and left alone.

   - **Loot**
     - [Sihedron Medallion PDF](../ThassilonianMagic/SihedronMedallion.pdf) (P5)